robinmoisson/staticrypt/README.md

 AES-256 is state of the art but brute-force/dictionary attacks would be trivial to do at a really fast pace: **use a long, unusual passphrase**.

 The concept is simple but I am not a cryptographer, feel free to contribute or report any thought to the GitHub project!
+(Though be warned it might take me a long time to get to it - I apologize in advance)

 ## CLI